fandemonium/Protocols/Gene_targetted_sequencing_ana.md

         ~/RDP_Assembler/pandaseq/pandaseq -N -o 10 -e 25 -F -d rbfkms -f /PATH/TO/Undetermined_S0_L001_R1_001.fastq.gz -r /PATH/TO/Undetermined_S0_L001_R2_001.fastq.gz 1> IGSB140210-1_assembled.fastq 2> IGSB140210-1_assembled_stats.txt
         ```

         You should look at the stat output.
 If you are analysing for 16S, pay close attention to sequences that are shorter than 250b and longer than 280b.
 Majority of sequences outside of the 250-280 range are eukaryotic.
-Some are bacterial but with high uncertainties.
+Some are bacterial but with high uncertainties.Same case with ITS.
+If you blast anything less 250 or greater than 280, you can see that anything with a good match and high sequence coverage lands within 250-280 range.
+Anything longer than 280 has an extremely suspecious trunk of unknow match int he middle.
+Unlike 16S, ITS1F/ITS2 is known to amplify a substantial amount of plant genes.
+If it's a chimera between fungi and plant, reference based uchime would not be able to eliminate it.
+I also found that the combination of quality scores and seq length matters more than overlaps.

     2. You could analyze your assembled read stat file by:
         ```